llSourcell/p_vs_np_challenge/README.md

 Overview
 ============
 This is the code for 'Why is P vs NP Important?' by @Sirajology on [Youtube](https://youtu.be/9MvbNPQiEE8).
-In this dmeo code, I go over a brute force approach to the Traveling Salesman Problem.
-The TSP problem states, given a list of cities, what's the shortest possible route a traveling salesman could take to visit all of them and return back to his home city?
+In this demo code, I go over a brute force approach to the Traveling Salesman Problem.
+The [TSP](https://developers.google.com/optimization/routing/tsp) problem states that given a list of cities, what's the shortest possible route a traveling salesman could take to visit all of them and return back to his home city?
 The way the demo code solves this is to try every possible path.
 Since the number of cities is low, this works.
 But if we added more cities, this would quickly get extremely computationally expensive.

 Dependencies
 ============